Digital is Great – But It’s Not What Connects Us.

-A few weeks ago, a friend of mine and I were talking about our lives as expats.
-She was asking me about how I used technology to keep in touch with my friends and family back home, and whether I felt it was effective.
+A few weeks ago, a friend of mine and I were talking about how I use technology to keep in touch with my friends and family abroad, and whether I feel it is effective.

-Earlier this week, I was talking to a prospective client about the PR and marketing channels he might use to help build his new business.
+Following that conversation, I was talking to a prospective client about the PR and marketing channels he might use to help build his new business.
 Being an entrepreneur, he was most concerned about converting traffic into sales.
-We also discussed technology at length.
+We also discussed digital, technology and even artificial intelligence at length.

-Conversely, technology – and particularly social media — both have the ability to create a great illusion.
-This is not just limited to the somewhat suspect, happy pictures and glam selfies we see streaming through our daily news feeds, but includes more serious issues such as the use of real pictures with fake captions, data, charts and quotes.
+Conversely, technology – and particularly social media — has the ability to create a great illusion, which has also proven to be a negative for ourselves and our businesses.
+This is not just limited to the somewhat suspect, happy pictures and glam selfies we see streaming through our daily news feeds that in reality has been found to cause depression or a great, digital campaign that flopped and barely returned a dime on the dollar.
+It includes more serious issues such as the use of real pictures with fake captions, data, charts and quotes, creating fake data and intelligence.
 Initially, these tricks may seem rather harmless.
-But often, such tactics have ‘duped’ people to such extents, they have created and furthered detrimental divides in race, religion, politics and cultures.
+But often, such tactics have ‘duped’ people to such extents, they have created and furthered detrimental divides in race, religion, politics, cultures and business.
 This is often purposeful.
-Worse, it is dangerous.
+And, it is dangerous.

 “The real danger is not that computers will begin to think like men, but that men will begin to think like computers.” ― Sydney J. Harris